chrisdavies/tem/readme.md

 ### Arguments

-- `cmd` is the command, in this case 'rand'
 - `args` is the string representation of the arguments '45'
 - `context` is an array
   - if your command is not self-closing, then